Ludivine388/Crash-Prediction/Trajectory Prediction/README.md

 # Introduction
-This repository contains the code developed as part of my Bachelor Thesis.
+This repository contains the code developed as part of my Bachelor's Thesis.
 The project focuses on processing:
 + video footage captured by an embedded camera mounted on a static ARI robot, providing an egocentric view of the environment
 + Vehicle to Everything (V2X) data sent from an On Board Unit (OBU) mounted on an EBike.

 # Methodology

-TODO
+Refer to the Bachelor's Thesis.

 # Test Data Creation
 If you need to extract your video and frames from rosbag files, please refer to the following [tutorial](https://github.com/Ludivine388/Crash-Prediction/tree/main/rosbag%20data%20extractor)